OWASP/docs/source/infrastructure/azure-backend.md

 ## OWASP API

 The OWASP API is implemented using Azure Functions written in Python.
-This API supports a lot of the functionality on the website and in Slack.
+This API supports a lot of the functionality on the OWASP website and in the OWASP Slack workspace.

 ```{admonition} Azure Function Details
  Azure Resource Group: Staff-Administration